-Because no agreement could be reached the case was passed to me for a decision.
+The case was passed to me for a decision.

-I issued a provisional decision on 16 May 2024.
-I said I thought Mr S's complaint had been made in time and upheld it on the grounds that Carey had failed to carry out adequate due diligence on the Global Forestry investment.
+I issued a provisional decision on 2 May 2024.
+I said I thought Mr W's complaint had been made in time and that Carey had failed to carry out adequate due diligence on the Global Forestry investment.
 I thought if Carey had done so, it should've refused to permit the investment to be held in the SIPP.
-And it was fair and reasonable to conclude that if Carey had refused to permit the Global Forestry investment in its SIPPs then Mr S would've retained his existing pension and wouldn't have switched it to a SIPP or subsequently made the investment that he did.
-So I recommended that Carey should put Mr S back in the position he would have been in if he hadn't transferred his pension to the Carey SIPP.
+And it was fair and reasonable to conclude that if Carey had refused to permit the Global Forestry investment in its SIPPs then Mr W would've retained his existing pension and wouldn't have switched it to a SIPP or subsequently made the investment that he did.
+So I recommended that Carey should put Mr W back in the position he would have been in if he hadn't transferred his pension to the Carey SIPP.
 I also recommended that it pay him £500 for the distress and inconvenience caused by the loss of his pension.

-Mr S accepted my provisional decision.
+Mr W accepted my provisional decision.
 Carey didn't respond to my provisional decision by the deadline I gave.
 So, I'm now proceeding with my final decision.